 Corrective Action Status

-All hazardous waste treatment, storage and disposal facilities are also required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
+McDonnell Douglas closed the original reactive cyanide and sulfide-bearing waste storage area in 1989.
+The department accepted the clean closure certification for this unit in November 1993.
+According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are also required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
 Tract 1 was subdivided into nine areas for the purpose of investigation and cleanup: Areas 1-5 and 9 are located in Tract 1 South and areas 6-8 are located in Tract 1 North.
 From 1995 to the present, the Resource Conservation Recovery Act, or RCRA, Facility Assessment, RCRA Facility Investigation and later investigations identified the following potential sources of contaminant release: 68 underground storage tanks, 3 fuel distillation sites, a power plant, a wastewater treatment facility, 32 solid waste management units and multiple drum storage areas.
 Soil and groundwater in Tract 1 are contaminated with volatile organic compounds, polynuclear aromatic hydrocarbons, polychlorinated byphenols, metals and total petroleum hydrocarbons.
 The RCRA Facility Investigation concluded that the soil and groundwater contamination was adequately identified and defined.
 The contamination is confined to the permitted facility and the contamination in Tract 1 North does not cross to Tract 1 South or vice versa.